 HCL in Japan

 Economically, Japan is one of the most highly developed nations in the world, and its brands are famous across the globe.
 But globalization has increased competition, forcing Japanese companies to change their modus operandi.
-For CTOs, this has meant embracing new business models that not only reduce operational costs but also facilitate product innovation and decrease time to market.
+For CTOs, this has meant embracing new business models that not only help in cost optimization but also facilitate product innovation and decrease time to market.
 For CIOs, quick rollout and global IT management top the agenda.

-Several principles at HCL’s core have contributed to the success of these engagements:
+Several technical and non-technical principles at the core of HCL have contributed to the success of these engagements:

 - Operating in Japan since two decades, HCL has become one of the largest technology companies in the region